TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Query Stage Resource List
 * Get a list of resources registered on the stage.
 The stage resource plugin information set for each resource is included.
-* For more information about the stage resource plugin, see [Stage Resource Plugin]().
+* For more information about the stage resource plugin, see [Stage Resource > Plugin Type Enum Code](./enum-code/#stage-resource-plugin-type).

 #### Request